PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

     src = "github.com/kurtosis-tech/datastore-army-package/README.md"
 )
  ```
-### get_value
+### request

-The `get_value` instruction executes either a POST or GET HTTP request, saving its result in a runtime variable.
+The `request` instruction executes either a POST or GET HTTP request, saving its result in a runtime variable.

 For GET requests: